gelsonm/gelsonm/README.md

 ## I'm a passionate AI enthusiast.

-- 🌱 I’m currently doing my research in deep learning and computer vision
+- 🌱 I’m currently learning how to use AI on cloud
 - 👯 I’m looking for an opportunity to work in a dynamic team
 - 🥅 2023 Goals: Contribute more to open source
 - ⚡ Fun fact: I love competetive coding, drawing and making 3D Digital Art